Skip to main content

 Applications for social housing

-Someone with leave under one of the schemes is likely to be eligible for an allocation of social housing.
+Someone with leave under the programme is likely to be eligible for an allocation of social housing.

 Each local authority has an allocations scheme that sets out who qualifies for an allocation and who is given priority.
 This might include a requirement that a person has been resident in the area for a set period of time, for example two years.
 This type of local residence requirement might mean that many people resettled in the UK from Afghanistan do not qualify under their local authority's allocation scheme.